Cuttlefish

 Frequently asked questions about the Cuttlefish

-How do cuttlefish change color?
+How do cuttlefish change colour?

 Are cuttlefish intelligent?